 The CDR Report is not used as the basis for recommending construction of new facilities but rather provides guidance to policy makers and the market regarding the need for additional resources in ERCOT.
 Transmission Planning Models, however, are used as the basis for recommending construction of new transmission projects.

-The CDR Report uses simple accounting, and all of the data inputs are provided with the report.
+All of the assumptions used to develop the CDR Report are included in the protocols.
 To the extent that policy makers and market participants use the CDR Report in their decision making processes, they can perform their own analysis by adjusting the variables.
 For example, if a market participant does not think that a certain planned generation plant will get constructed, they can remove it from their reserve margin analysis and use that information in their decision making.
-If a market participant’s assumptions are incorrect, the results of the decisions they make do not directly affect ratepayers.
+[Discuss the basis for the previous sentence.
+Market participant decisions can affect ratepayers.
+The difference between various market participant decisions is not that they have vastly different effects on consumers; instead, the risk of the decisions on consumers is vastly different.
+A TSP decision to build new transmission places the risk of an incorrect decision on consumers.
+A generation developer’s incorrect decision to build places the risk on the developer, not consumers.]

 The CDR Report evaluates system-peak conditions and takes into account system-wide market forces.
 For example, the CDR Report includes various demand response programs that would be expected to activate under system-wide scarcity conditions.
-Conversely, the Transmission Planning Models are used to plan transmission projects, which are typically local or regional in nature.
-Certain system-wide phenomena, such as demand response, may not activate when local or regional loads are peaking if the system is not at or near its peak.
+Conversely, the Transmission Planning Models are used to plan transmission projects, which are typically, but not always, local or regional in nature.
+Certain system-wide phenomena, such as demand response, may not activate when local or regional loads are peaking if the system is not at or near its peak.[Discuss: NRG does not believe transmission plans should totally ignore load resources, especially those that receive compensation and which have performance metrics.
+Generation resources providing responsive reserve, for example, which are paid the same dollars as Loads providing responsive, are included in the transmission plan, but the load resources are not.
+Both resources, however, are included in the CDR.]

 The SSWG base cases provide a starting point for transmission planners throughout the ERCOT Region to use in their analyses.
 It is important to have a generic model that every entity can begin with, but the load and generation assumptions may be modified as appropriate for a given study.

 The RTP Reliability Cases are used by ERCOT to model critical system conditions to plan reliability projects in a deterministic analysis.
 The ultimate outcome of this analysis is the construction of a grid that will be used by operators to manage reliability.
 Uncertainties about future grid conditions can lead to reliability problems, so planners must perform their studies with some conservatism.
-However, the assumptions used in these models should be reasonable.
+However, the assumptions used in these models should be reasonable.[NRG would like to discuss the current rationale for determining a “reliability” project.
+Numerous projects have been deemed “reliability projects” because there wasn’t enough generation to dispatch around a constraint.
+And in most of these cases there wasn’t enough generation ANYWHERE on the system, so how does transmission fix that?]

 The RTP Economic Cases are used by ERCOT to model forecasted congestion on the ERCOT System in order to plan economic transmission projects.
 Since economic projects are based on an assumption of expected savings, it is not appropriate for the model assumptions to be too conservative or the calculated savings may overstate the real savings of a project.